 Academic journals are often used by students to learn about new trends and studies and to stay up-to-date also.
-When adding journals in your paper, or study, make sure that you follow proper citation guidelines to ensure its flawless structure.
+When adding journals to your paper, or study, make sure that you follow proper citation guidelines to ensure its flawless structure.

-To add citations and references for journals, add volume and issue number and page numbers along with the date of publication, the author's name and paper title.
+To add citations and references for journals, add volume and issue number and page numbers along with the date of publication, the author's name, and paper title.

 Jacoby, W. G. (1994).
 Public attitudes toward government spending.
 American Journal of Political Science, 38(2), 336-361.